 B. What blocks to creativity do I still encounter?

 47. slp&ija)osd#ifwCLUTTERzgo%irqe*joci!af - Before I had even heard of Feng Sui, I knew clutter acted as a starching agent for my brain.
-(Now, I've merely heard of Feng Shui.
+(Now, I've only merely heard of Feng Shui.
 Other than having something to do with channeling earthly energy in your environment, that's pretty much all I know.)
 It's amazing how efficiently clutter works against me.
 If I accumulate junk, I find myself 'stuck'.
 Yet, if I clean out the old, in comes the new.
+Simple, but not always easy, it is getting easier to let go.

 I have a bad habit of letting mail, miscellaneous notes, magazines, coupons, pamphlets, and fliers pile up.
 Then I move the piles to make room for more.
 Have you heard the de-cluttering rule: handle each piece of paper only once?
 Well, I learned there's a huge gap between 'hearing' and 'doing'!
 But now, thanks to computers, I can clutter my hard drive with all kinds of files and choose to see only a few windows at a time.
 Looks clean to me!